Kilmainham Jail

 DeValeraThe last prisoner held in Kilmainham was anti- treaty IRA leader Eamonn De Valera (left), who in later years served first as Toiseach (Prime Minister) and subsequently President of Ireland.

-After his release the prison was closed, locked and essentially left to rot by a population who hated even the mention of its name and wanted to forget about the injustice, torture and executions with which it was associated.
+After his release the prison was closed, locked and essentially left to rot by a population who hated even the mention of its name and wanted to forget the injustice, torture and executions with which it was associated.

 It wasn’t until the 1960s that efforts began to preserve it and open it again to the public.
 It opened in time for the 50th anniversary of the 1916 Rising and is now one of the most popular tourist destinations in Dublin.